crunchdao/crowdsourced-investment-research/paper/paper.md

 I would like to stake like this because of this math and this paper...

+Something else added later...

+- THis
+- That
+- This

 ### The Scoring System

 - [Spearman's rank correlation coefficient](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient)